Split Testing Vs A/B Testing: When to use what

 That way, you can record valuable information about the source of the traffic.

-This tactic can be helpful for helping you determine and target different high converting visitor segments and or make decisions about your marketing budget for various campaigns.
+This tactic can be helpful for helping you determine and target different high converting visitor segments.
+Or make decisions about your marketing budget for various campaigns.

 Integrated heat maps are included for every variation of a split URL test.
 All of the conversion data can be visualized with maps of top hotspots on your pages.

-These heat maps can be enabled with just the click of a button.
+You can enable these heat maps with just the click of a button.

 Use our A/B testing to optimize variations in real time.
 You can even integrate our tool with Google Analytics for more detailed insights.